EBI-IntAct/intact-data-exchange/psimi/psimitab/intact-interolog-prediction/readme.txt

 1) HOW TO USE THE MODULE?
 =========================

-You can either use the JAR file available on (... coming soon...) independently (see I) or import the latest jar library and include it into your code to use more options (see II).
+You can either use the module online (see I) or use the independant JAR file available on the project page (http://biodev.extra.cea.fr/interoporc/) (see II) or import the latest jar library and include it into your code to use more options (see III).

+>>> I) Online
+Go http://biodev.extra.cea.fr/interoporc/ and run analysis for the NCBI taxid you are interested in.
+See all species of Integr8 on http://www.ebi.ac.uk/integr8/OrganismSearch.do?action=setOrganismSearchType&searchType=2&pageContext=207

->>> I) With an independant JAR file (including all dependancies) Here is described a simple way to use this program to predict interactions for one species.
+>>> II) With an independant JAR file (including all dependancies) This JAR file is downloadable from the project page http://biodev.extra.cea.fr/interoporc/data/interopor.tar.gz Here is described a simple way to use this program to predict interactions for one species.

 If you have a jar with all dependencies --> interologPrediction.jar: